 Cost: Google Forms is free, all you need is a Google account.

 The social media app for live streaming.
-Periscope lets you easily broadcast live video to a public (or private) audience.
+Facebook Live lets you easily broadcast live video to a public (or private) audience.
 The potential uses for local government are endless — streaming city council meetings, local community events, street closure announcements, or announcing new official appointments.
-Here’s one example of the Chattanooga Police Department using Periscope to stream an update on an ongoing investigation.
+Here’s one example of the City of East Providence Rhode Island promoting an upcoming city council meeting via Facebook Live.

-Cost: Periscope is free.
+Cost: Facebook Live is free.
 But if you’re interested in hardware and a more professional streaming operation, check out Boxcast, with solutions made specifically for governments.

 Trello – productivity and organization